deminimis/minimalpdfcompress/README.md

 ## Overview
-Minimal PDF Compress is a user-friendly, graphical desktop application designed to simplify PDF compression and conversion tasks using Ghostscript on Windows.
+Minimal PDF Compress is a user-friendly, graphical desktop application designed to simplify PDF compression and conversion tasks using [Ghostscript](https://www.ghostscript.com/) and [Pikepdf](https://github.com/pikepdf/pikepdf).
 It allows users to compress PDF files or convert them to PDF/A format with customizable options, all through an intuitive GUI (Graphical User Interface).
-Built with Python and Tkinter, this tool eliminates the need for command-line interactions, making PDF processing accessible to everyone.

-For many users, the command prompt can be intimidating due to its text-based nature, complex syntax, and lack of immediate feedback.
-Ghostscript, while powerful, typically requires command-line expertise to perform tasks like PDF compression or conversion to PDF/A.

 Note: Ghostscript's pdfwrite device doesn't technically "compress" PDFs in the traditional sense.
-Instead, it recreates a new PDF that may be smaller due to optimizations like removing unnecessary metadata, simplifying fonts, or recompressing images.
+Instead, it recreates a new PDF that is generally smaller due to several optimizations.
+I added more traditional "compression" with Pikepdf.